Generic Name: esomeprazole (injection) (EE soe MEP ra zole)

 To prevent re-bleeding after endoscopy treatment, esomeprazole injection may be given around-the-clock for 72 hours.
 You may then be instructed to take a medicine by mouth to reduce stomach acid.

-Call your doctor if your symptoms do not improve or if they get worse while you are using this medicine.
+Call your doctor if your symptoms do not improve or if they get worse while you are taking this medicine.

-This medicine can cause unusual results with certain medical tests, and you may need to stop using the medicine for a short time before a test.
-Tell any doctor who treats you that you are using esomeprazole injection.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using esomeprazole.

-Store the powder medicine at room temperature away from moisture, heat, and light.
-After mixing esomeprazole injection, store at room temperature and use the medicine as soon as possible.
+Store mixed esomeprazole injection at room temperature and use it as soon as possible.
 The mixture will be good for only 6 to 12 hours depending on the type of liquid diluent used.

 What happens if I miss a dose?